 We look forward to Ben’s thoughts on the many proud contributions of African-Americans, current social movements and what we all can do to ensure maximum inclusion of every American.
 Bob Brescia, Executive Director of the John Ben Shepperd Public Leadership Institute and Pat Canty, Publisher of the Odessa American will co-moderate.
 Tickets for this event are free and available at the Wagner Noël box office or by calling 1-800-514-3849.
 Tickets will also be available on line through www.wagnernoel.com, but there will be a small convenience fee.

 The John Ben Shepperd Public Leadership Institute is the state’s Center of Excellence for public leadership education, ethics, and public service.
 It prepares young Texans in these areas and conducts on-site leadership training at schools and organizations throughout Texas.
 The JBS Institute is co-located and part of the University of Texas of the Permian Basin (UTPB).
-Information about the Shepperd Institute’s services and events is available at www.shepperdinstitute.com.
+Information about the Shepperd Institute and the Texas Leadership Forum is available at www.shepperdinstitute.com.